Ocean Plaza: Accidents

 In December 2012, when the construction work inside the mall was still in progress, a part of the ceiling collapsed between the stores.
 Details of the accident are unknown.

 In the evening of 13 January 2020, due to an accident at the underground pipeline, Ocean Plaza was flooded with boiling water.
 Asphalt on surrounding streets collapsed and the minibus that was passing the mall almost fell into the hole on the road.
 The shopping mall's security had to block the elevators because the underground floor was completely filled with water.
 People from the first floor had to get up to the top floors with escalators or jump into their shopping carts.
 That day, ten people were hospitalized with light burns.

 On 16 January 2022, an unknown person informed the call center of Security Service of Ukraine that Ocean Plaza had been mined.
 People were evacuated from the mall and the building was examined, but the information turned out to be false and no explosives were found.

+8 August 2025, a woman driving Mazda CX-5 mistook a gas pedal for brakes while exiting Ocean Plaza's indoor parking and crashed through the entrance into pedestrian part, colliding with wall inside the mall.
+Police filed administrative charges against the driver.